valencik/mastersAPSC/documents/thesis/thesis.md

 %- The rules involving only two authors reveal author pairs where the (Roby - Svenson)

 %- papers -> selectors
-Apriori with each paper as a transaction, and selectors as items should produce lists of selectors that frequently occur together in NSR entries.
+Apriori with each paper as a transaction and selectors as items should produce lists of selectors that frequently occur together in NSR entries.
 This tends to produce association rules that look like a list of isotopes involved in nuclear reactions.
 The first four rules in Table @tbl:Apriori2 can be read off as nuclear reactions.
 $^{290}\mbox{Lv}$ undergoes alpha decay and produces the daughter nucleus $^{286}\mbox{Fl}$, along with an alpha particle but this is not recorded in the NSR selectors.